bpesquet/artificial_metacognition/notes/confidence/README.md

 Having a good confidence sensitivity will also give us the possibility to allocate appropriate resources to a task.

-Good confidence can also help us appreciate whether and how we can control the environment [[]](../../references/README.md#confidence).
+Good confidence can also help us appreciate whether and how we can control the environment.